MASTER OF SCIENCE IN COUNSELOR EDUCATION

 Application Deadline: Applications and all supporting documents are due no later than January 10th.
 Online Graduate Application

-An alternate assessment under advisement from the graduate office, will provide an alternative route for admittance.
+b.
+Achieve a minimum of 3.0 GPA for all undergraduate courses.
+If a candidate does not meet the 3.0 GPA, an alternate assessment under advisement from the graduate office, will provide an alternative route for admittance.

 c.
 Complete a Bachelors Degree program (or its international equivalent) that includes a general-education distribution of courses in English, mathematics, science, social and behavioral sciences, foreign language, and fine arts.

 d.
-Submit an essay demonstrating proficiency in English proficiency that sets forth the reasons for wanting to enroll in a counselor education program, and emphasizing relevant experiences, and suitability for online learning.
+Submit an essay demonstrating proficiency in English that sets forth the reasons for wanting to enroll in a counselor education program, and emphasizing relevant experiences, and suitability for online learning.
 Online Essay Form

 e.
 Submit three letters of recommendation from individuals able to testify to the student’s suitability as a prospective counselor.
 Recommendation Form

-f.
+g.
 Be interviewed by the program’s faculty admissions committee, which will assess the student’s academic background and personal attributes that might affect the student’s performance as a counselor.

 Transcripts and other supporting documents should be forwarded to the Office of Graduate Admissions, Western Connecticut State University, 181 White Street, Danbury, CT 06810 or sent as an attachment to Graduate Admissions